2021 Mercedes-Benz S-Class: Plug-in S580 e L joins the range

 Mercedes-Benz S-Class drivetrains

 From launch, you’ll be able to specify the S-Class with one of four six-cylinder 3.0-litre engines.
 The petrols are made up of the mild-hybrid S450 and S500, which produce 367hp and 435hp respectively.
 The latter also benefits from a 0-60mph time of less than five seconds.

 A small electric motor is able to take over from the engine at cruising speed, increasing economy and lowering emissions.
-A plug-in hybrid model with up to 60 miles of range will be available in 2021, while you should also expect to see some fast AMG variants that’ll compete with the Audi S8.
+The plug-in S 580 e L is now available, and can achieve up to 63 miles on electric-only power.

-Two diesels will be available from launch: the S350d an S400d.
+Two diesels are also available: the S350d an S400d.
 Both are available with four-wheel drive and get from rest to 62mph in 6.2 and 5.4 seconds respectively.
-No matter which engine you opt for, you’ll find a silky smooth 9-speed automatic gearbox fitted as standard.
+No matter which drivetrain you opt for, you’ll find a silky smooth 9-speed automatic gearbox fitted as standard.

 The new S-Class gets a host of all-new tech and safety features to make driving it as easy and relaxing as possible.
 The most notable of these is a rear-wheel steering that is available as an option.
 This allows the rear wheels to turn at low speeds which, believe it or not, gives the S-Class a similar turning circle to an A-Class.